Treating Gout Attacks

 Certain fish (anchovy, sardine, herring, mackerel)

-Take any medications prescribed by your healthcare provider.
+Take any medicines prescribed by your healthcare provider.

 Lose weight if you need to.